Skip to main content

 });

 The boost map is an explicit content strategy.
 Title gets 5x weight because a post called "Removing focus-trap-react" should rank first when someone searches "focus trap."
-Tags get 3.5x because they represent deliberate categorization: if we tagged something "React," we meant it.
+Tags get 3.5x because they represent deliberate categorization: if I tagged something "React," I meant it.
 Body text gets 1x; it's signal, but noisy signal.

-extractField handles the type mismatch between MiniSearch (expects strings) and our data (tags is string[]).
+extractField handles the type mismatch between MiniSearch (expects strings) and the data (tags is string[]).
 Joining tags with spaces turns ['React', 'TypeScript'] into a single searchable field.

 Disabling cmdk's Filter

 cmdk filters results internally by default.
-With MiniSearch handling ranking, we needed cmdk to display results in the order we provide them:
+With MiniSearch handling ranking, I needed cmdk to display results in the order I provide them:

 <Command filter={() => 1} shouldFilter={false}>